ThomasMrtz/GL02_TheGreatDevShow/README.md

 ### Create an empty test

+    node cli.js makeVcard

+The teacher can create or edit his vcard.The teacher identifies, filling in the requested personal informations.
+The system will create 2 new directories (if they don't already exist): Test and TestBank.
+In both, another directory will be added, named after the inserted teacher (first name and last name separated by "_").

+### Create an empty test

     node cli.js createTest

 The teacher identifies, filling in the requested personal informations.
 The system will create 2 new directories (if they don't already exist): Test and TestBank.
 In both, another directory will be added, named after the inserted teacher (first name and last name separated by "_").
 An empty gift file will be added to the Test/Teacher_Name directory.
 The name of the file will be the input provided by the user for the test name (spaces will be automatically replaced by "_").